nicksawhney/bernie-sits/README.md

 `Procfile` and `Aptfile` are required to deploy with [Heroku](https://heroku.com/)

 ## Contribute!
+Join me in [Discussions](https://github.com/nicksawhney/bernie-sits/discussions) to discuss the future of the site.
+We'll be maintaining an aesthetically and functionally identical version of the original viral site, and another souped-up version with all the features requested.
+Backend optimizations like caching can go in the original version.
+Still trying to decide which version should be `main`

 PRs and issues welcome!

 Please don't deploy without permission!
-I'm working on figuring out the proper licensing and crediting.
+I'm working on figuring out the proper licensing and attributions for others to be able to deploy.

 ## Licensing
 TODO